meuwebsite/CreditCard--Fraud-Dection/README.md

 The data contains only numerical input variables which are the result of a PCA transformation.
 Unfortunately, due to confidentiality issues, we cannot provide the original features and more background information about the data.

-Input Features: V1, V2, ...
+* Input Features: V1, V2, ...
 V28 are the principal components obtained with PCA, the only features which have not been transformed with PCA are 'Time' and 'Amount'.
-Feature 'Time' contains the seconds elapsed between each transaction and the first transaction in the dataset.
-The feature 'Amount' is the transaction Amount, this feature can be used for example-dependant cost-senstive learning.
+* Feature 'Time' contains the seconds elapsed between each transaction and the first transaction in the dataset.
+* The feature 'Amount' is the transaction Amount, this feature can be used for example-dependant cost-senstive learning.

-Output: 1 in case of fraud and 0 otherwise.
+* Output: 1 in case of fraud and 0 otherwise.

-Link to the dataset: https://www.kaggle.com/mlg-ulb/creditcardfraud/home
+* Link to the dataset: https://www.kaggle.com/mlg-ulb/creditcardfraud/home

 # Goals

-* Discover insights into consumer reviews and perfrom sentiment analysis on the data.
+* Import the data set
+* Transform the data
 * Split the data in Train and Test
 * Train and Test the model in the data set
-* Visualize data
+* Visualize data points
 * Get best accuracy
+* Improve model as needed
+* Discover if there is a potentialy risk of fraud